Cogmob/mu/specification.md

 The purpose of this document is to specify exactly the requirements and behaviours of a project using the lambda pattern.

+This specification has been written with some details specifically pertaining to javascript development.

 ## jargon

 ### lambda pattern